thallheim/bgfxTest1/README.md

 ## Why
  In order for me to find, and learn, a somewhat approachable rendering library for use in personal projects and hobby (read: 'noob') simulations.
+Hopefully also going to try getting to grips with pointers along the way.

 ## Goals
 * Learn basics of rendering.